Cinnamon Doughnut Twists

 - 1/2 teaspoon ground cinnamon

 - In a large bowl, dissolve yeast in warm water.
-Add the milk, butter, sugars, nutmeg, salt, eggs and orange peel and 2 cups flour.
+Add the milk, butter, sugars, nutmeg, salt, eggs and orange zest and 2 cups flour.
 Beat on medium speed for 3 minutes or until smooth.
 Stir in enough remaining flour to form a firm dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 45 minutes.